edinburgh-napier/SET09102/notes/unit3_lifecycles/evolution.md

 <details class="blue-bar">
 <summary>Strategic</summary>

-*   **Alignment with Business Goals**: How well the change supports the organization’s strategic objectives.
+*   **Alignment with Business Goals**: How well the change supports the organisation’s strategic objectives.
-*   **Market Position**: Impact on the organization's competitive position in the market.
+*   **Market Position**: Impact on the organisation's competitive position in the market.
 *   **Innovation**: Potential for the change to drive innovation and future growth.

 </details>